pragnakalpdev54/Junior-Training/docs/LEVEL_2_INTERMEDIATE.md

 **The Problem**: Without filtering, clients get ALL data, even if they only need a subset.

 **Example**:
-- Without filtering: `GET /api/books/` → Returns 10,000 books ❌
+- Without filtering: `GET /api/tasks/` → Returns all tasks (10,000 tasks) ❌
-- With filtering: `GET /api/books/?author=John` → Returns only John's books ✅
+- With filtering: `GET /api/tasks/?completed=false` → Returns only incomplete tasks ✅

 **Why Filtering?**
 - **Performance**: Return only needed data (faster queries)